 When synthetic turf first came onto the scene in the 1950s, some individuals believed that artificial grass would replace natural grass as the standard for lawns.
 In fact, plastic and synthetic manufacturing companies speculated that “evergreen” turf might eliminate the practice of mowing, water, and raking lawns in residential areas.

 However, time has shown that this replacement never happened, and natural grass remains the standard for beautiful, well-manicured lawns.
-A look at the top benefits of natural grass versus artificial grass can provide insight into why the natural option is the ideal choice for properties.
+Looking at the top benefits of natural grass versus artificial grass can offer insight into why the natural option is the ideal choice for properties.

 Key Considerations in Choosing Natural Vs. Artificial Grass